Lightning-Universe/lightning-bolts/docs/source/deprecated.rst

 Below is a list of deprecated modules in Lightning Bolts.

-Below modules are not being actively maintained, and we welcome the community to help keep them up to date!
+These modules are not being actively maintained by the Lightning Team, however we welcome the community to help keep them up to date!

 .. toctree::
    :maxdepth: 2